zcoo/fluss/website/docs/maintenance/observability/logging.md

 For Fluss distributions this means you have to:
 * remove the `log4j-core`, `log4j-slf4j-impl` and `log4j-1.2-api` jars from the lib directory,
 * add the `log4j`, `slf4j-log4j12` and `log4j-to-slf4j` jars to the lib directory,
-* replace all log4j properties files in the conf directory with Log4j1-compliant versions.
+* replace all Log4j properties files in the conf directory with Log4j1-compliant versions.

 In the IDE this means you have to replace such dependencies defined in your pom, and possibly add exclusions on dependencies that transitively depend on them.

-## Configuring logback
+## Configuring Logback
-To use Fluss with [logback](https://logback.qos.ch/) you must ensure that:
+To use Fluss with [Logback](https://logback.qos.ch/) you must ensure that:
 * `org.apache.logging.log4j:log4j-slf4j-impl` is not on the classpath,
 * `ch.qos.logback:logback-core` and `ch.qos.logback:logback-classic` are on the classpath.